-It is of particular note that, due to the litigious nature of liability claims in the US, Casualty policies in this territory are very different in their design, structure, content and placement than third party liability policies elsewhere.
+It is of particular note that, due to the litigious nature of liability claims in the US, GL policies in this territory are very different in their design, structure, content and placement than third party liability policies elsewhere.

 WHAT WE DO

 We work on behalf of owners, developers and contractors alike to ensure robust third party liability insurance programmes are in place.
 We will ensure that suitable limits are established to cover potential third party liabilities arising out of a specific project or business activities as contractual minimum limit requirements will not limit your liability to a third party in the event of a claim.